This blog post has been updated by Kristina Rust, Career Consultant on May 10, 2024 for relevancy, inclusivity, and formatting.

 Beyond the Resume

 It is important to note that the experiences on your resume won’t get you the job—just the interview!
-When in person with an employer, be sure you are able to talk about your bullets in the form of relevant story telling.
-Bullets will only hit the key parts of your experience, but a well-spoken and informative story with further examples can make you memorable.
+When in person with an employer, be sure you are able to talk about your bullet points in the form of relevant storytelling.
+Bullet points will only hit the key parts of your experience, but a well-spoken and informative story in an interview with further examples can make you memorable.

 If you’re reading this before you’ve gone on your study abroad, there are several ways you can think ahead and prepare.
 One effective way is to keep a journal or blog of your adventures.
 Write down your daily activities, thoughts, lessons you learn, and all the places you visit.
 A journal is a great way to reflect and process, but a blog can help keep you accountable if you share it with your friends and family.

 If possible, you can search for opportunities to intern, volunteer, or work while abroad.
 Even if these aren’t for class, they will certainly benefit you professionally.
 If none of this works with your schedule, you can try to complete an independent research project.
-Not only can you share with a potential employer that you gained global skills abroad, but you also took the initiative to complete extra work on your own.
+Not only can you share with a potential employer that you gained global skills abroad, but you can also showcase the initiative you took to complete extra work on your own.

 You have so much to offer future employers because of your study abroad experience.
 Just like navigating a new city, you’ll have to do the same with potential employers in order to share your story effectively.